wso2/docs-is/en/docs/guides/applications/local-outbound-auth-for-sp.md

         additional authentication steps and additional authentication
         options.
         ![auth-type](../assets/img/using-wso2-identity-server/auth-type.png)
         1. There are two types of multi-factor authentication that can be configured here.
             1.  **Multi-step authentication** : Click **Add
                 Authentication Step**.
 Clicking this again will enable you to create another authentication step.
-Once this is done you can configure a Local or Federated authenticator for the step by selecting one from the dropdown and clicking **Add Authenticator**.
+Once this is done, you can configure a Local or Federated authenticator for the step by selecting one from the dropdown and click **Add Authenticator**.
             2.  **Multi-option authentication** : Click **Add
                 Authenticator** to add either a Local or Federated authenticator after selecting it from the dropdown.
                 Adding more than one of these within a single step enables multi-option authentication.
-        2. Select whether to **Use subject identifier from this step** , **Use attributes from this step** or both.
+        2. Select whether to **Use subject identifier from this step** **Use attributes from this step** or both.
 In the case of multiple steps, you can have only one step to use subject identifier from this step and one to use attributes from this step.
-            For example lets say, We configure 1st step as Facebook and enable **Use subject identifier from this step**.
-Then configure Google for 2nd step and enable **Use attributes from this step**.
-Once authentication is complete subject id will be taken from the Facebook claims and Google claims will be used as users attributes.
+            For example, let's say, We configure 1st step as Facebook and enable **Use subject identifier from this step**.
+Then configure Google for the 2nd step and enable **Use attributes from this step**.
+Once authentication is complete subject id will be taken from the Facebook claims, and Google claims will be used as user attributes.
         3. Click **Add Authenticator** to add a **Local Authenticator** .
 You can choose the type of authenticator using the dropdown.
 Clicking **Add Authenticator** again will enable you to add a second local authenticator.
 Basic authentication allows you to authenticate users from the enterprise user store.
         4. Click **Add Authenticator** to add a **Federated Authenticator**.
 You can choose the type of authenticator using the dropdown.
 Clicking **Add Authenticator** again will enable you to add a second federated authenticator.
         5. Click the **Update** button.
 This will return you to the previous screen with your newly configured authentication steps.
 3. Add a local authenticator under **Request Path Authentication Configuration** by clicking the **Add** button.
 Clicking the **Add** button again enables you to add another local authenticator.
 The two types of local authenticators available are as follows.